 These simple skinny blueberry buttermilk muffins are the perfect breakfast on the go.
-They’re loaded with seasonal fruit and are sweetened with bananas and almond butter.
-Totally sugar fee-they are perfect for breakfast on the go.
+Loaded with seasonal fruit and sweetened with bananas and almond butter.
+They are a totally sugar free perfect for breakfast on the go.

 Okay.
 So normally muffins are in the “don’t do it” camp when it comes to healthy eating and trying to lose weight.
 But you know what guys?
 That’s just not true.

 Muffins are a total go to zone when it comes to healthy eating and dieting.
 But here’s the thing.
 We gotta switch up how we think of muffins.
 They don’t need to be, and shouldn’t be ginormous.
-They also shouldn’t be loaded with sugar, or stuffed with jams and curds.
+Also, they shouldn’t be loaded with sugar, or stuffed with jams and curds.

 So now that I’ve told you everything they shouldn’t be, how about I tell you everything they can be?

 They can be tender, fluffy, healthy, naturally low fat, completely sugar free and loaded with seasonal fruit.
-They can be the perfect size to have for breakfast without feeling that over stuffed feeling by the time you get to your desk in the morning.
-They can and are the only way to enjoy a hot cup of morning coffee or a steaming cup of tea.
+Can be the perfect size to have for breakfast without feeling that over stuffed feeling by the time you get to your desk in the morning.
+Also, they can and are the only way to enjoy a hot cup of morning coffee or a steaming cup of tea.

 But these simple skinny blueberry buttermilk muffins are also the perfect way to play around with different flours and see what you come up with.
 I’ve made the muffins a few times now, and we’ve had quite the cocktail of flour mixtures testing for density and bounce.